An Aggregation Scheme for Increased Power: Method

+Neither $\suppInstPenVec$ nor $\Sigma$ is directly observed, but both can be estimated easily.
+We estimate $\suppInstPenGrpgTimet$ through the proportion $\suppInstPenGrpgTimetHat$ observed among students assigned to the control.
+In the BURST example, this is the probability in cohort $g$ of \textit{ever} having tested in by time $t$, rather than the probability of testing in to supplemental instruction during year $t$: once a student becomes eligible for the first time, each subsequent observation for that student is deemed eligible as well.
+Thus, treatment received by a student in year $t$ does not affect their weight in year $t+1$ or afterward; assuming the exclusion restriction, $\suppInstPenVecHat$ is pre-treatment in the sense that treatment assignment does not affect it.
+That is, $\suppInstPenVec$ is defined in terms of potential outcomes under the control.

+In theory, testing in to receive supplemental instruction from BURST solely occurred through \textit{Dynamic Indicators of Basic Early Literacy Skills} (DIBELS), a reading assessment administered as a part of this intervention.
+If a student's DIBELS score fell within a certain range, they were eligible for the intervention.
+In practice, teachers may have used their own discretion when determining who received the supplemental instruction.
+Nonetheless, we estimate $\suppInstPenVec$ solely using DIBELS, as PWRD aggregation is consistent with ITT analysis.
+Thus, we construct PWRD aggregation weights using the proportions of students who \textit{should} have received the intervention if it was implemented with fidelity.
+That is, the level of non-excluded students within a given year of follow-up $t$ is the expected proportion of students who were eligible for supplemental instruction by $t$ as determined through DIBELS.

+Note that if we expected that treatment eligibility and thus, exposure differed between treatment and control groups (perhaps because treatment schools had greater incentive to provide DIBELS), we instead could have calculated PWRD aggregation weights using the proportion $\ensuremath{\hat{p}_{1gt}}$ observed among students assigned to the treatment.
+Nonetheless, we had evidence to suggest this was not the case \citep{rowan2019summary}.

+Often $(\hat{\Delta}_{g,t}:g,t)$ will be estimates from a common regression fit, in which case an accompanying estimate of the covariance of coefficient estimates can be used to estimate $\Sigma$ in Equation \ref{eq:opt_omega}.
+Our analysis of BURST used the Peters-Belson \citeyearpar{peters1941method,belson1956technique} method and called for a somewhat more elaborate calculation centered around control-group residuals \citep{hansen2009attributing}.
+For a more thorough explanation, see \citet{rowan2019summary}.

-{PWRD} aggregation combines with standard techniques to address complexities of study design such as block randomization and assignment to treatment conditions by cluster, such as the school or the classroom, rather than by the individual student.
-We scale the ``bread'' component of Huber-White sandwich estimators of the variance using a similar method as that presented by \citet{pustejovsky2016small}.
+To calculate the standard error, {PWRD} aggregation combines with standard techniques addressing complexities of study design such as block randomization and assignment to treatment conditions by cluster, such as the school or the classroom, rather than by the individual student.
+Simply, we scale the ``bread'' component of Huber-White sandwich estimators of the variance using a similar method as that presented by \citet{pustejovsky2016small}.
 With these cluster-robust standard errors, we are then able to conduct Wald tests to reject or accept the null hypotheses previously presented.